 Students who are not meeting course and/or assessment requirements at any stage of the course will be informed, in writing, of the potential of an 'N' determination in the course.
 Students and parents/guardians will be informed in writing, allowing sufficient time for the problem to be corrected, thus enabling the student to meet the course and/or assessment requirements satisfactorily.
-The school will retain copies of all relevant documentation (see pages 27, 28 for sample copy of Official Warning Letter).
+The school will retain copies of all relevant documentation.

-2.25 "N" Determinations and Appeals
+2.26 "N" Determinations and Appeals

-Any student who is at risk of not meeting course and/or assessment requirements will be notified via official school documentation (see pages 28, 29 for sample copy of Official Warning Letter).
+Any student who is at risk of not meeting course and/or assessment requirements will be notified via official school.
 The purpose of the warning is to give the student sufficient time and opportunity to correct the identified problem(s).

-If a student does not meet course and assessment requirements in an HSC course, an 'N' determination will be given.
+If a student does not meet course and assessment requirements in an HSC course, an 'N' determination may be given.
 This means that the course will not be listed on the student's Record of Achievement, and it may also mean the possible withholding of the whole Higher School Certificate.
 Until a student has satisfactorily completed 12 units of Year 11 Courses and 10 units of HSC Courses which fulfil NESA pattern of study requirements, they will not be eligible for the award of the HSC.